wulfert93/frontend-assignment/README.md

 * Clone this repo
 * Create a new branch titled `assignment-firstname-lastname`
-* Install the project dependcies with yarn (or npm)
+* Install the project dependencies with yarn (or npm)
 * Open the project, complete the `tasks` and run `yarn test` to see your progress

 * If it wasn't given to you as a do-at-home, build the two design elements within the `web` folder using your chosen method